 When Nixon’s VP Spiro Agnew went to jail for extortion, bribery, and tax evasion, Nixon replaced him with Gerald Ford, a soft-spoken, straightforward Senator from Michigan, best known for serving on the Warren Commission to investigate the Kennedy assassination and being a star college football player at Michigan in the 1930s.
 Ford joked that he “got [his] job through the Washington Post,” referring not to their classified ads but to the Watergate investigation.
 He brought on Donald Rumsfeld as Secretary of Defense, and 33-year-old Dick Cheney as White House Chief of Staff, diminishing the role of Secretary of State Kissinger.

 Arguing that the country needed to move on and not wallow in the muck of Watergate, Ford pardoned Nixon.
 Most of the rest of Nixon’s administration ended up in “Club Feds” – high-class minimum-security, fenced-in, prison resorts for rich, white guys that, unfortunately for unscrupulous Wall Street traders, no longer exist.
 Nixon’s former “hatchet man” Chuck Colson, he of the blow-up the Brookings Institution idea, converted to Christianity in 1973 and founded Prison Fellowship, the biggest outreach group for inmates and their families.
 Chief Plumber Gordon Liddy parlayed his crimes into a successful career as a right-wing radio and cable personality.
 The youngest member of CRP, 20-year-old Roger Stone, embarked on a career as a strategist and worked as Donald Trump’s adviser through August 2015.
 He said, with Nixon, that he was officially a scheduler by day, but “By night, I [was] trafficking in the black arts.”
 In 2016, Stone was banned from CNN and MSNBC after calling one commentator an “Entitled Diva bitch” and imagined her “killing herself,” while referring to another as a “stupid Negro.”
-Later, pundits attached the –gate suffix to other controversies, like Irangate, Monicagate, Gamergate, Spygate, Deflategate, and Russiagate, just to name a few.
+Later, pundits attached the –gate suffix to other controversies, like Irangate, Monicagate, Gamergate, Spygate, Deflategate, Pizzagate, and Russiagate (or Kremlingate), just to name a few.

 Church Committee Hearings